reltronersk/skill-wanderer-progress-documentation/Client Portal - Production Blueprint/README.md

 Why this matters: this section states the approval decision in plain language and closes off ambiguous alternatives.

 Decision: proceed with the Client Portal as a Next.js application that serves both the client experience and the server-side auth boundary, with Keycloak as the identity provider and server-controlled sessions as the access model.

+### Decision Framing

+This is not only a technical implementation choice.
+It is an operational and security boundary decision about how the business allows clients to enter a protected environment.

+It defines where trust lives, where identity is verified, where sessions are controlled, and where access can be revoked.
+In practical business terms, it defines how clients access the business in a secure, professional, and auditable way.

+Choosing this model means the company is deliberately deciding that client access must be governed by server-side controls rather than browser convenience.
+That is the correct boundary because the portal is not just a website.
+It is the front door to protected client relationships, project visibility, and document access.

 ### Why This Approach